How To Be Cool

 A carefully crafted closet can make you a trendsetter instead of a trend follower.
 Decide what you want your wardrobe to say, and then go shopping.
 Keep these tips in mind when you're revamping your closet:

 - Color communicates mood.
-For example, blue is serene and cool, whereas red is fierce and attention-grabbing.
+For example, blue is serene and calm, whereas red is fierce and attention-grabbing.
 Learn about the psychology behind colors and use that to your advantage.
-If you want to wear a certain hue but don't think that it goes well with your skin tone, find a handbag or other accessory that has the color you want and pair it with a neutral outfit.
+If you want to wear a particular hue but don't think that it goes well with your skin tone, find a handbag or other accessory that has the color you want and pair it with a neutral outfit.

 - Think about the messages you might unintentionally be sending.
 For instance, if you own the same sweater in eight different colors, it could be easy for others to think that you are in a fashion rut.